-- a) Cash flows resulting from future claims events have been included based on the UPR and a loss ratio assumption.
-The loss ratio assumption is based on historic loss ratio experience arising from the claims provision analysis. - b) An allowance for binary events / ENIDs is included in the claims cash flows. - c) Expenses associated with servicing of in force policies has been made. - d) Future premium cash flows have been included.
+- a) Cash flows resulting from future claims events have been estimated by applying assumed loss ratios to year-end unearned premium reserves. .
+The loss ratio assumption is based on historic loss ratio experience arising from the claims provision analysis. - b) An allowance for ENIDs is included in the claims cash flows. - c) Expenses associated with servicing of in force policies has been made. - d) Future premium cash flows have been included.